Accelerate disaster recovery with Forerunner's new Substantial Damage Estimate (SDE) feature

-Keansburg, New Jersey, the Gem of the Bayshore
+Keansburg, New Jersey: The Gem of the Bayshore

 Settled across the bay from Staten Island and the Statue of Liberty, Keansburg, New Jersey, the “Gem of the Bayshore,” is a century-old fishing town turned treasured seasonal destination.
 Occupying just one square mile, Keansburg boasts its own amusement park, an award-winning beach, fishing piers, and a bay walk to take in the beautiful skyline views.
 Using the water as both an economic driver, and as an early transportation option, Keansburg has always embraced their shoreline as a significant part of their identity.